AERodgers/phonetic_crosswords/README.md

 The clues are spectrograms, the answers are words.

-I'll post the crosswords first (png and / pdf) without answers along with largers copys of any images.
+I'll post the crosswords first (png and/or pdf) without answers along with largers copys of any images.
 I'll post the answers later with the original sound files.